Shipping and Removals in India

 Shipping duty-free to India

 Expats planning on becoming formal residents of India can import their used personal and household goods duty-free.
-There are some exceptions to this rule, like certain appliances or electronic equipment, and it’s best that expats consult the Indian government’s baggage rules before finalising their shipment.
+There are some exceptions to this rule, though, so it’s best that expats consult the Indian government’s baggage rules before finalising their shipment.

 Hiring an international removal company

-Hassle free cross-continental movement is best handled by international removal companies familiar with Indian transport and customs rules.
-These companies come to will survey everything that needs to be shipped and make a quote based on the size of the shipment.
+The process of cross-continental relocation is best handled by international removal companies familiar with Indian transport and customs rules.
+These companies will survey everything that needs to be shipped and make a quote based on the size of the shipment.
+It's worthwhile to get a number of quotes for comparison before deciding which company to go with.

 On the day of the move, the company will pack everything, take inventory, do basic disassembling of furniture, and deal with all customs formalities.
 Expect quotes to include delivery and unpacking services, as well as removal of debris, and basic reassembling of furniture at the destination point.